winfrednyoroka/Data_driven_visualisation/README.md

 #### Locally
 Git clones the repository.
-Ensure the environment has all the above-listed software installed.
+Install all the above-listed software in your environment and activate the environment.
 1. Launch the jupyter lab or notebook run the `.ipynb file` and run the cells
 2. Use the streamlit `streamlit run data_visualisation_app.py` to launch the web app